 The annual audited financial statements will be provided to shareholders alongside with the director’s report.
 Therefore, the prompt completion of both sets of documents will not only provide shareholders with a true and fair representation of the current state of affairs of the company, but will also help explain any developments that have occurred.

 Every company director and officer of a company has the responsibility to ensure that the company has complied with all provisions stated in the Companies Ordinance.
 To the extent that a company director fails to comply with these provisions, the company and every responsible person will be liable to prosecution and fines.

 While the maximum level of fine that companies may be subject to vary depending on the offence committed, serious regulatory offences under the Companies Ordinance can result in possible imprisonment.

+After reading this article, hopefully you will have a clearer understanding of the liabilities and duties of a Business Director.
 Company directors hold vital roles within a company.
-Not only is the long term success of a company dependent on the quality of their company directors, but the confidence of the company’s shareholders are as well.
+Not only is the long term success of a company dependent on the quality of their business directors, but the confidence of the company’s shareholders are as well.
+You are required to appoint directors and shareholders if you would like to set up a company in Hong Kong.
 FastLane is a licensed Hong Kong company secretary that has extensive experience in advising SMEs on their company director responsibilities.
-Please contact the FastLane Group for help!